Implementing Ongoing WMS in your warehouse

 User onboarding | Logistics/warehouse manager |

-Start production phase 1 | Logistics/warehouse manager (and customer responsible software engineer) |
+Start production phase 1 | Logistics/warehouse manager (and dedicated engineer from onboarding team) |

 Hardware